zeke/devcenter-scraper/content/md/add-on-provider-api.md

 }
 ```
 Only information which is immutable between requests is provided at the time of provisioning.
 If you wish to access information which can change (e.g., owner email address or application name) then it is available via the [App Info API](https://addons.heroku.com/provider/resources/technical/reference/app-info).
-The App Info API will return a 4XX response until you've returned a successful provisioning request to Heroku, as a result we recommend accessing it asynchronously after provisioning.
+The App Info API will return a 4XX response until you've returned a successful provisioning response to Heroku.
+As a result, we recommend accessing it asynchronously after provisioning.
 It is the responsibility of the provider to periodically check this endpoint to ensure data is consistent.

-The `region` attribute in the request specifies geographical region of the app that the add-on is being provisioned to.
+The `region` attribute in the request specifies geographical region of the app that the add-on is being provisioned to—either `amazon-web-services::us-east-1` or `amazon-web-services::eu-west-1` are possible at this time.
 Use this to provision the resource in geopgraphical proximity to the app, ignore it (if your add-on is not latency sensitive) or respond with an error if your add-on does not support apps in the region specified.

-The `logplex_token` attribute is provided so that logs can be sent to the app's log stream.
+The `log_input_url` attribute is provided so that logs can be sent to the app's log stream.
+This field is only present when configured in you manifest.
 For more information, see [the article describing logplex input](add-on-provider-log-integration).
+The `logplex_token` attribute used to be used for this purpose, but is deprecated and will be removed in the near future.

 The `options` object in the request are [extra command line options](add-on-parameter-handling) passed in to the `heroku addons:add` command.

 The `id` value returned in the response may be a string or integer value.
-It should be an
-immutable value that can be used to address the relationship between this app and resource.
-This means that a plan change can *not* change the value of this `id`, although you can update the
-`config` later to point the app to a different resource.
+It should be an immutable value that can be used to address the relationship between this app and resource.
+This means that a plan change can *not* change the value of this `id`, although you can update the `config` later to point the app to a different resource.

 The `config` object and `message` in the response are both optional.